 If you are an international candidate preparing to complete the CPA application or someone who lives outside of the U.S. planning to earn the CPA title, you’ve come to the right place.
 I was an international student myself who got my CPA while working in Hong Kong.
 So I’ve been there, done that, and I’d love to share my personal experience with you.
 Let me walk you through the process of applying for the CPA Exam as an international candidate.

-(Domestic US candidates: this page on how to become a CPA is more relevant)
+(Domestic U.S. candidates: Learn how to become a CPA in your situation.)

-Don’t worry, we will find a way to work around it.
+But don’t worry!
+We will find a way to work around these obstacles.

 (A) I live in the US and…

 (B) I do not currently live in the US and…

 More good news!
 There is little to worry about if you got your education in the U.S.